AIprogrammer/Visual-Transformer-Paper-Summary/README.md

 - [Transformer in CV](https://towardsdatascience.com/transformer-in-cv-bbdb58bf335e)

 # Acknowledgement
-Thanks the awesome survey papers of Transformer.
+Thanks for the awesome survey papers of Transformer.